 Designing models with sklearn and training some simple neural networks are skills that can be easily automated.
 A full automated data scientist is far from reality, though.
 In the end, somebody needs to operate AutoML; managers and C-suits won't be doing it themselves.
 One thing is for sure; fewer technical skills are required to apply ML in a field using such automated tools.

 Adaptation is key.
 The ML world has certainly changed.
 AutoML is part of a movement to make machine learning more systematic (since it's still ad hoc these days) and more efficient.
 Training and delivering models at a "speed of light" is closer to what companies and markets expect.
 AutoML tools and complete MLOps platforms like Picsellia can help you iterate on your solutions and deliver value much faster.
-Request your free trial today!
+Request your trial today!